Turbo Takeaways

 Low-income homeowners over the age of 62 can get a USDA Repairs Grant if they live in rural areas.
 The grant money can be used for eligible home repairs to make your home safe.

-Another option for energy-related home repairs is the Low Income Home Energy Assistance Program (LIHEAP).
+Another option for energy-related home repairs is the Low-Income Home Energy Assistance Program (LIHEAP).

 Low-Income Housing

-If you’re looking for a low-income housing option, HUD’s Public Housing Program can provide you access to sanitary and safe subsidized senior living options anywhere in the country.
+If you’re looking for a low-income housing option, the HUD’s Public Housing Program can provide you access to sanitary and safe subsidized senior living options anywhere in the country.
 You may be eligible for the program if you’re over 62 years of age and meet the income requirements.

 Free Money for Seniors